nuxeo-sandbox/nuxeo-labs-studio/home-tab-analytics/README.md

 ## Installation

-Install `datascience-analytics-dashboard.html` in the `Resources` section of the Nuxeo Studio project as a `Layout` template.
+Install `home-analytics-dashboard.html` in the `Resources` section of the Nuxeo Studio project as a `Layout` template.

 Install `xml-extension.xml` as an XML Extension.

-Note that the dashboard expects certain document types and configuration so it may need to be adapted to your project (see below for details).

-## Model

-The dashboard expects the following document types to be available:

-* Report
-* Dataset
-* Datasource
-* Notebook

-The dashboard expects the following lifecycle states to be available:

-* accepted
-* rejected

-It can be adapted of course.
-Modify the `nuxeo-repository-data` elements as needed to fetch the data you want.
+The dashboard is compatible with Nuxeo CAP.

 ## Development